Part Theory of Consciousness:

 Any personal responsibility would be illusive and thus a legal system would be useless.

-{ It is noticed that 'subjective' and 'objective'
+{ It is noticed that 'subjective' and 'objective' do not necessarily form a pair of contrary concepts.

-do not necessarily form a pair of contrary concepts.
-Any representation of a state of affairs
+Any representation of a state of affairs is always most immediately determined

-and is therefore primarily a subject-determined representation; but apart from that it can, to some extent,
+but apart from that it can, to some extent, be an object-determined representation -

-be an object-determined representation - the latter would for that matter actually be an interaction-effect
+the latter would for that matter actually be an interaction-effect of both subject and object. }

 Reductionist explanatory models of consciousness

-After this follows the question of what precise nature consciousness could be, if it actually does exist in some way.
+After this follows the question of what precise nature consciousness could be,

 Many attempts have been made to

-reduce consciousness to categories of reality that are more easily explorable.
+to categories of reality that are more easily explorable.

 These intended reductions are globally to be classified into two main groups: